fkj/CompCert/README.md

-# CompCert
+# CompCert for Patmos
 The verified C compiler.

+Please note that the Patmos implementation is not currently functional.

 ## Overview
-The CompCert C verified compiler is a compiler for a large subset of the C programming language that generates code for the PowerPC, ARM, x86 and RISC-V processors.
+The CompCert C verified compiler is a compiler for a large subset of the C programming language that generates code for the PowerPC, ARM, x86, RISC-V, and now Patmos processors.

 The distinguishing feature of CompCert is that it has been formally verified using the Coq proof assistant: the generated assembly code is